ng-apimock/core/README.md

 ## How does it work
 ng-apimock consists of 2 parts.

-1. processor - responsible for processing the available mocks (see [Processor](#Processor))
+1. processor - responsible for processing the available mocks and presets (see [Processor](#Processor))
 2. middleware - responsible for handling api calls (see [Middleware](#Middleware))

 ## Processor
-The processor is responsible for processing the available mocks.
+The processor is responsible for processing the available mocks and presets.
-In order to process the mocks you need to call the processor like this:
+In order to process the mocks and presets you need to call the processor like this:

 ```javascript
 ngApimock.processor.process({